-Community muting is a feature that allows you to exclude communities you’re not interested in from showing up in your notifications, Home feed recommendations, and Popular feed.
-To start, community muting will roll out as a mobile feature.
-Any communities you mute will be removed from your home and popular feeds in the apps.
+Community muting is a feature that allows logged-in redditors to exclude communities they're not interested in from showing up in their notifications, Home feed (including recommendations), and Popular feed on the Reddit apps or reddit.com desktop site.

-If you’d like to stop seeing content from a community for any reason, you can mute the community by using the overflow menu or visiting your user settings.
+If you’d like to stop seeing content from a community in your Home and Popular feeds or notifications – for any reason – you can mute the community by using the overflow menu "...” or visiting your in-app or reddit.com user settings:

 - To mute a community from your Home or Popular feed tap “…” and select Mute r/[Community name].